Introduction

 Referencing

-Clients reference results from earlier steps using JSONPath syntax where the root $ represents the array of results gathered in the current pipeline.
+Clients reference results from earlier steps using JSONPath, where the root $ represents the array of results gathered so far in the current pipeline.
+This specification uses the JSONPath syntax standardized in RFC 9535, including both bracket notation ($[0]['key']) and dot notation ($[0].key).

 Example syntax